 Engaging with complainants and meeting with senior government officials to alert them to trends we observe are also key aspects of our work in identifying and correcting maladministration.
 On April 27, I made a submission to the Ministry of Community Safety and Correctional Services as part of its consultations on the use of solitary confinement – or segregation – in provincial correctional facilities.
 My submission calls for the abolition of indefinite segregation and the introduction of measures that provide alternatives to segregation and adequate review and treatment of inmate health issues.
 We issued a press release on this submission on May 10 and posted it in full on our website.

-Our Communications team has co-ordinated several outreach initiatives in recent weeks, including our first webinars for stakeholders in the municipal and school board sectors.
+Our Communications team has co-ordinated several outreach initiatives in recent weeks, including our first webinars for stakeholders in the This link opens in a new tabmunicipal and This link opens in a new tabschool board sectors.
 I participated in these webinars on March 31, which were extremely well received – they remain on our website as a resource for viewing anytime.
 Communications staff have also criss-crossed the province in the past few weeks, supporting me and other representatives from our office at speaking engagements, meetings and conferences in the municipal and school board sectors.
 (They even livestreamed a few speeches via Periscope.)
 In just the past month, our office has been at events in Englehart, Ottawa, Kingston, Sault Ste.
 Marie, Niagara Falls, Brantford, Strathroy, Cobourg, Vaughan, Thunder Bay, Burlington, Goderich and Mississauga (not to mention Toronto) – and by the end of this week, we will add Timmins, Alliston and Windsor.